 As we walked around during our 3 days in Havana, I couldn’t help but look across the channel and wonder- “What is that giant stone wall?”
 It seemed like it went on forever, spanning almost the entire hill.

-The stone structure that had piqued my curiosity was actually a colossal colonial fortress, the largest in the Americas.
-Fortaleza de San Carlos de la Cabaña was much more than just a wall- it was a key piece to Havana’s complex fortification system, guarding the narrow entrance to the Bay of Havana.
+The stone structure that had piqued my curiosity was actually a colossal colonial fortress, one of the largest built in the Americas.
+Fortaleza de San Carlos de la Cabaña, or simply La Cabaña, was much more than just a wall- it was a key piece to Havana’s complex fortification system, guarding the narrow entrance to the Bay of Havana.

 By the time La Cabaña was completed in 1774, it had cost Spain 14 million pesos.
 When King Carlos was informed of the expense, legend holds that he asked for a spyglass and claimed, “Such an expensive construction should be visible from Madrid.”

 The highlight of our visit was the Cañonazo ceremony.
-Every night, starting at 8:30 a group of soldiers dressed in 18th-century uniforms begin a theatrical ceremony re-enacting the historical firing of the cannon.
+Every night starting at 8:30, a group of soldiers dressed in 18th century uniforms begin a theatrical ceremony re-enacting the historical firing of the cannon.
 This told citizens the city gates were closed and access to the bay had been blocked by a chain.

 After the ceremonial marching and drumming, the canon shot is fired at 9:00 pm sharp.
 Be warned, it is very loud!
 I tried to catch a picture of the canon firing, but the shot was so intense that my eyes instinctively closed as the boom reverberated through my chest.
 I could not hear much at all for about 10 minutes afterwards!

 Final Thoughts About Our Visit to La Cabaña